devkpm/brug/README.md

 * Ruby version
   * production runs on 1.9.3+
-  * Also works on ruby 2
+  * Also works on Ruby 2

 * Configuration